obniz/obniz/doc/ble-peripheral.md

 ## peripheral.addService(setting_json or service_obj)

-start as peripheral with setting_json or service_obj.
+This starts a service as peripheral with setting_json or service_obj.

 service_obj
 ```Javascript